History of Bristol's buses

 Bristol VR MOU747R displays the red, blue and yellow livery.
 It's on route 99, but it doesn't seem to know where it's going.

 Ford Transit C450BHY was one of the early minibus types used in the city.
-It is pictured on the now defunct route 38 to Broomhill on the city centre.
+It is pictured on the city centre on the now defunct route 38 to Broomhill.

 In 1995, Badgerline merged with Grampian Bus Group to form FirstBus (which later changed its name to FirstGroup), and increasingly the old (and often more flamboyant) liveries of the privatisation era and long-established operating names disappeared in favour of First’s corporate look.
 The subsidiary companies are now First Somerset and Avon and First Bristol, which between them, other than the loss of the Gloucestershire and northern Wiltshire operations, provide many of the same services as BT&CC did throughout the 20th century.

 Route numbers remained much the same in the former Bristol country area after the re-numbering of the 1960s, but in autumn 2013 and spring 2014, First renumbered virtually all its Bristol country routes again.
 It started by renumbering the 353 Bristol - Weston-Super-Mare as route 1.
 This in itself was potentially a bit confusing as there was already a route 1 in Bristol, and another in Weston, so passengers could have got on the wrong bus fairly easily if they weren't paying proper attention.
 The route was renumbered W1 from April 2014 presumably to overcome this.
 Almost all other country routes lost their 300 prefix and either became X routes or simply a two-digit number, like the 342 to Chipping Sodbury, which became the 47, or the 361 to Clevedon, which became the X6.

 Copyright © 2009 Bristol Vintage Bus Group.
 All rights reserved.